 Aylar is an herbal medicine expert from West Azerbaijan and started her business three years ago.
 She focuses on herbal medicine services and sustainable agricultural production, including organic pesticides and insecticides, benefiting the agricultural sector and Lake Urmia basin's environment.

 Through UNDP's digital initiatives, Aylar joined a virtual platform, leading knowledge exchange across agricultural value chains.
-She credits UNDP's Conservation of Wetland Project for connecting her directly with farmers, allowing her to enhance their knowledge in environmentally friendly practices.
+She credits Conservation of Iranian Wetlands Project (CIWP), a joint initiative between the Department of Environment and UNDP generously funded by the People and Government of Japan, for connecting her directly with farmers, allowing her to enhance their knowledge in environmentally friendly practices.

-“6, 7 years ago, I learned about UNDP Conservation of Wetland Project (CIWP).
+“6, 7 years ago, I learned about CIWP.
 Through UNDP’s digital intervention on connecting value chain actors together, I was able to have direct contact with farmers as my potential customers and enhance their knowledge and capacity in using environmentally friendly practices.”

 Maryam is a hardworking entrepreneur from Pol-e Dokhtar county in Lorestan province.
 Her passion lies in harvesting and processing figs and other agricultural crops.
 With the help of her newly acquired digital marketing skills, she now sells her seasonal-picked products on online platforms, turning her crop processing into a thriving business.

 Not content with her success alone, Maryam dreams of creating job opportunities for other women in her community.
 She learned about UNDP projects through the Ministry of Agriculture Jihad, which provided her with valuable insights into fig processing.
 As a result, Maryam has already created jobs for five other people and continues to expand her network for packaging and marketing.
 “I hope one day the 4,000 farmers and farm owners from my region can benefit from such initiatives and expand their livelihoods.”